 How to shuffle a list in Python

 Learn how to shuffle a list in Python.
-Discover different methods, tips, real-world applications, and how to debug common errors.
+Explore different methods, tips, real-world applications, and common error debugging.

 Using random.shuffle() for simple list shuffling